Shaam-K/NightFall/README.md

     * Chart.js is a javascript framework that makes displaying graphs in html easier.
 It takes data from django dic- tionary and then renders out the graph in a html canvas.
 Canvas do not behave well for responsive web design but it was the easiest way for me to send the data coming from django to javascript.

-* MAPBOX :
-    * Mapbox is a live location platform that allows developers to add a wide range of navigation ablilites.
-I decided to add maps based on the place you searched, but I am not experienced in creating maps or tiles.
-So I couldnt add a weather based map to it, its something i might learn in the future.

 ## How to download and use my project: